SSWConsulting/SSW.Rules.Content/rules/establish-the-world/rule.md

 `youtube: https://youtu.be/5QibodnvGdk`

-**Video: Drone Shots of the SSW Offices - France, Sydney, Newcastle, Melbourne, Brisbane**
+**Video: Drone Shots of the SSW Offices - France, Sydney, Newcastle, Melbourne, Brisbane and Hangzhou**

 Drone footage of Sydney and Newcastle captured by:
 William Fardell (https://www.greentreemedia.net/)